Chinese taxi app gains $600 million investment from Softbank, Alibaba - source

-TOKYO Chinese taxi-hailing application operator Travice Inc has received a combined investment of some 70 billion yen (394 million pounds) from Japan's SoftBank Corp, Alibaba and others, a source with direct knowledge of the matter said.
+TOKYO Chinese taxi-hailing application operator Travice Inc has received a combined investment of some 70 billion yen ($600 million) from Japan's SoftBank Corp, Alibaba and others, a source with direct knowledge of the matter said.

 SoftBank, Japan's No.3 mobile carrier, plans to announce the investment later in the day, the source told Reuters.